-New York City is at an all time high infestation of bed bugs, affecting people in all income
+New York City and New Jersey residents are experiencing an all time high infestation of bed bugs in their neighborhoods, affecting people in all income

 brackets and even residing in high-end hotels.

 Bed Bugs have invaded homes, apartment buildings and even five star hotels with a vengeance and at lightning speed.
 These grisly little nocturnal bugs only come out at night searching for a blood meal.
 Their residence are our beds and bedrooms.